-Phased array ultrasonics (PA-UT) is a very promising technique for the in-service inspection of composite structures.
+Phased array ultrasonics (PA-UT) is a very promising technique for the inservice inspection of composite structures.
 An important advantage of phased array technique is the possibility of real-time imaging during scanning (amplitude or time-of-flight C-scans) on location.
+Sound beams can be steered, scanned, swept and focused electronically.